 Similar to creating CBD oils, essential oil extractors are practically identical in their design and implementation.
-In essence, the techniques to extract essential oils are almost the same as hemp and cannabis extraction.
+In essence, the techniques to extract essential oils are almost the same as hemp extraction.
 Similar solvent extraction methods discussed before such as an ethanol and CO2 extraction system are commonplace in the essential oil industry.

 Solvents like hexane or ethanol used for essential oil extraction are often used with plants that tend to yield a lower amount of essential oils in general.
 An issue with this method is that the plant materials like waxes and pigments are extracted in the essential oils with the terpenes and other aromatic compounds requiring a separate process to remove them.

 Not only that, an ethanol extraction method with essential oils also contains the same general risks of chemical denaturant contamination that comes with CBD extraction.
 Depending whether or not the product being used is intended for regular consumption, this could pose potential risk for consumers.